 - Some teleport glitches

 I really can’t say enough in favor of Blueplanet VR!
 It’s got a huge selection of locations to visit, and the capture quality is uniformly high.
 I love that they release additional content periodically and hope that they make even more.
-Even though it’s a bit pricey as far as these experiences go ($24.95 at time of publish), it’s well worth it for the quantity of locations and the quality of the work.
+Even though it’s a bit pricey as far as these experiences go ($24.95 at time of publish), it’s well worth it for the quantity of locations and the quality of the work, plus they keep releasing more!
 If you still aren’t convinced, there’s a demo available that lets you explore four scenes.
 Check it out!